s1xtw03/Get-LocalAdminRemoteAccessPolicy/README.md

 ## Thanks

-DetectionLab
-John Redford & Dalton Wright
+* John Redford for holding my hand through the XPath queries & Dalton Wright for being part of the script's genesis
-SomaFM for Groove Salad and Thistle Radio harmj0y, William Knowles and Jon Cave
+* [SomaFM](https://somafm.com/) for getting me through the last 15% with Groove Salad and Thistle Radio
+* [harmj0y](https://www.harmj0y.net/blog/redteaming/pass-the-hash-is-dead-long-live-localaccounttokenfilterpolicy/), [William Knowles and Jon Cave](https://labs.f-secure.com/blog/enumerating-remote-access-policies-through-gpo/) for their blogs on the policy implications
+* [DetectionLab](https://github.com/clong/DetectionLab) for an effortless test environment